jarun/nnn/README.md

 #### Configuration

 `nnn` supports the following environment variables for configuration.
 All of them are optional (set if you need).
 There is no config file.
-Any associated files are stored under `${XDG_CONFIG_HOME:-$HOME/.config}/nnn/`.
+Associated files are stored under `${XDG_CONFIG_HOME:-$HOME/.config}/nnn/`.

 | Example `export` | Description |
 | --- | --- |